User Research Project

 Transparency and realistic product representation is important for the users to trust a brand.

-Common Pain Points & Design Solutions
+Common Pain Points, Insights & Design Solutions

 Solution: transparent information about the products and the shipping times.